gtreshchev/RuntimeAudioImporter/README.md

 - Exporting a sound wave to a separate file
 - Pre-imported sound assets
 - No any static libraries and external dependencies
-- Support for all available devices (Android, iOS, Windows, Mac, Linux, etc)
+- Cross-platform compatibility (Windows, Mac, Linux, Android, iOS, etc)

 ## Additional information